Stephen Mangan: Other

 Mangan was host of the Evening Standard British Film Awards for four years (2009–2013).
 On 27 April 2014, he returned to host the British Academy Television Craft Awards in London for a third time.
-Mangan recorded the role of Cloten in Shakespeare's Cymbeline for the Arkangel Shakespeare audiobook series, directed by Clive Brill.
+Mangan recorded several roles in the Arkangel Shakespeare audiobook series, directed by Clive Brill.
 Mangan has been one of the hosts of Artist of the Year since 2018.